JaimeenUnagar/StockPricePrediction/README.md

 The project highlights the potential of machine learning in the field of financial analysis, with LSTM showing particularly promising results in stock price forecasting.

 ## Contributing
 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/JaimeenUnagar/StockPricePrediction/issues) for open issues or open a new issue to discuss changes or ideas.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.